Parmeliaceae: Generic classification

 The classification history of Parmeliaceae reflects evolving approaches to fungal taxonomy over two centuries.
 When Erik Acharius first described Parmelia in 1803, it encompassed a broad range of foliose lichens with rounded apothecia.
 By the mid-1800s, researchers began segregating genera based on ascospore characteristics, leading to the recognition of distinct groups like Physcia and Xanthoria.
 The most dramatic period of generic splitting occurred in the 1970s and 1980s, when Mason Hale and others proposed numerous new genera based primarily on morphological features such as shapes, rhizine types, and cortical chemistry.

 The advent of molecular phylogenetics techniques in the late 1990s provided new tools for evaluating which morphological and chemical characters were most reliable for defining genera.
 These studies led to significant refinements in generic concepts, supporting some previously proposed splits while showing others to be artificial.
 For example, molecular data revealed that the brown-fruited genus Neofuscelia needed to be merged into Xanthoparmelia, while confirming that groups like Parmotrema and Cetrelia represented distinct evolutionary lineages.

 Current understanding of generic relationships in Parmeliaceae emphasises the importance of reproductive characters over vegetative features.
 Characters of the ascomata (especially anatomy and characteristics), conidial types, and cell wall polysaccharides have proven particularly valuable for defining natural groups.
 In contrast, some previously emphasised features such as thallus growth form and the presence of specific cortical substances have been shown to be more variable within lineages than previously thought.

 Modern molecular studies have established that approximately 75% of Parmeliaceae species belong to well-defined major clades, including groups like Xanthoparmelia, Parmotrema, and their close relatives.
 The relationships among the remaining genera continue to be refined through ongoing research.
 Rather than being defined by single diagnostic features, most genera are now recognised as monophyletic groups characterised by unique combinations of multiple morphological, chemical, and anatomical traits.

 Evolutionary history

 Although fossil records of extant lichen species are scarce, the existence of some amber inclusions has allowed for a rough estimate of the divergence of the Parmeliaceae from its most recent common ancestor.
-An Anzia inclusion from 35–40 Myr-old Baltic amber and Parmelia from 15–45 Myr-old Dominican amber suggest a minimum age estimate for the Parmeliaceae of about 40 Myr.
+An Anzia inclusion from 35 to 40 Myr-old Baltic amber and Parmelia from 15 to 45 Myr-old Dominican amber suggest a minimum age estimate for the Parmeliaceae of about 40 Myr.
 A fossil-calibrated phylogeny has estimated the Parmeliaceae to have diversified much earlier, around the Cretaceous–Paleogene boundary, 58–74 Myr ago.